smboyce/smboyce.github.io/cv.md

 We have ten handpumps for traditional ale and also nine draught beers and ciders so naturally cellar management is a major factor.
 Our ale range changes twice weekly and we're also known for a wide array of craft bottles.

-The Leopold doesn't stock the typical big brand lagers, nor do we sell shots and in doing so the pub has carved a distinct niche for itself in an area rich with pubs.
+The Leopold prides itself on not stocking the typical big brand lagers, nor do we sell shots and in doing so the tavern has carved a distinct niche for itself in an area rich with pubs.

+At the Leopold my main responsibilities include managing our cellar, leading shifts, responsibility for cashing up at end of night and being a keyholder.

 ## Previous employment